 The City’s overall water system has been divided into three (3) flushing areas, therefore over a three (3) year period the whole system will have been flushed and the cycle will start over again.
-This year, we are conducting hydrant flushing in Pressure Zone 3, which includes Napa Valley Commons (corporate park), Soscol Gateway, portions of Alta Heights and Browns Valley, Silverado Resort, and northwest Napa.
-Areas not included in this year’s program will be flushed in the winter of 2021-22 or 2022-23.
+This year, we are conducting hydrant flushing in Pressure Zones 1,4 and 5, which include the central Downtown area, Browns Valley, and Alta Heights.
+Areas not included in this year’s program will be flushed in the winter of 2022-23 or 2023-24.
 View map of the Full City Flushing Area (PDF).

 The flushing program may cause periods of discolored water and reduced water pressure in localized areas where flushing is being conducted.
 The discoloration is due to particles and minerals that have settled in the water main being mobilized by the high velocity water before being discharged through the flowing fire hydrants.
 The water will remain safe to use and generally clears within a few hours after flushing has been completed.
 Residents should monitor their water prior to starting laundry, especially when washing white clothes.
 Due to temporary reductions in water pressure in the vicinity of flushing operations, the reduced pressures may cause low-pressure alarms to activate on automatic fire sprinkler systems for commercial properties.